carbon-design-system/carbon-elements/packages/elements/docs/sass.md

 ### ✅carbon--font-display [variable]

-Defines how font files are loaded and displayed by the browser.
+Defines how font files are loaded and displayed by the browser

 <details>
 <summary>Source code</summary>